ObviousStudios/Scratch-Ext-Utils/README.md

 ```

 #### Adding a menu
-adding a menu can be done via extension.addMenu()
+adding a menu can be done via extension.addMenu() <br />
-the first argument is the menu name.
+the first argument is the menu name. <br />
-the second argument is the menu's items this can either be a function or a json a function will make it a dynamic menu.
+the second argument is the menu's items this can either be a function or a json a function will make it a dynamic menu. <br />
-the third optional is whther the menu accepts reporters or not.
+the third optional is whther the menu accepts reporters or not. <br />

 ##### Static menu example
 ```js